-Follow the along process of making this easy amber ale with our Easy Guide To Making Beer video!
+Follow the along process of making this hoppy amber ale with our Easy Guide To Making Beer video!

 This amber ale is perfect for an easy brew day.
-Using both specialty grains and extracts, Easy Amber Ale makes for a delcisiously malty beer with a prominent hop character.
+Using both specialty grains and extracts, Easy Amber Ale makes for a deliciously malty beer with a prominent hop character that pushes it into the amber IPA realm.
 Whether this is your first brew day or you’re a seasoned brewer, this amber ale will have you begging for another sip!

 Learn more about making beer at home in our How To Brew section of HomebrewersAssociation.org.